ark-network/arkdev.info/docs/learn/concepts.md

 ### Users

-**Users** are the ones who sends and receive VTXOs, virtual UTXOs that can be transformed in UTXO at any time, but are kept off-chain for cheaper and faster settlements of Bitcoin payments.
+**Users** are the ones who sends and receive VTXOs, virtual UTXOs that can be transformed in UTXO at any time, but are kept off-chain for cheaper and faster settlements of Bitcoin transactions.
 They can unilaterally exit their funds from the Ark to the mainchain without asking the Server for permission, assuming the cost of the on-chain transaction to exit is not greater than the value of the VTXO being spent.

 ## 📝 Contracts and Primitives
 :::note